 Sleep deprivation is a global pandemic and it’s leading to widespread forgetting.
 We need enough good quality uninterrupted sleep to ensure we consolidate our long term memory and improve our level of recall.

 Did you know regularly going with too little sleep not only makes you grumpy and more forgetful it can lead to the formation of false memories?
 Now there’s a conundrum.
 Not only are you forgetting the important things that are real, but your brain’s also gone into confabulation mode, making stuff up and leading you to believe things that simply aren’t true.

 How much sleep you need is a question only you can answer.
 For most of us between 7-8 hours does the job.
 Consistently getting less than 5.5 to 6 hours can be a concern for long-term brain health and function.

-Other studies have shown that sleep helps to prune back unnecessary synapses during deep sleep (at least in mouse brains), which is seen as en energy and space saving mechanism making the brain more efficient.
-This is helpful forgetting, because what was relevant to us five years ago may not be any more.
+Other studies have shown that sleep helps to prune back unnecessary synapses during deep sleep (at least in mouse brains), which is seen as en energy and space-saving mechanism making the brain more efficient.
+This is helpful for forgetting, because what was relevant to us five years ago may not be any more.

 Have you ever noticed how long after the event where you couldn’t remember a person’s name or the title of the film you saw last week, how it just “pops” into your mind when you’re just getting off to sleep, taking a shower or walking the dog?

 Overstimulating our brain with too much information over extended periods of time is cognitively exhausting and leads to the brain switching off to avoid overload.
 We enter the default thinking mode, a low energy state, where we go for a little mind-wander down the nearest rabbit hole of our subconscious thought.
 This may reveal a veritable treasure trove of useful associations, potential new ideas and memories.